Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 DREPANOSTACHYUM

-Drepanostachyum falconeri 'Damarapa' (picture above right) ( Syn: Himalayacalamus falconeri 'Damarapa') White with pink and green striped on the culms and some leave variegation.
+Drepanostachyum falconeri 'Damarapa' (picture above right) ( Syn: Himalayacalamus falconeri 'Damarapa') White, pink and green striped on the culms and some leave variegation.
 Very ornamental!

 Height 2-4 m. half shadow hardy between 0/-8°C

--khasianum 'Shillong' Seeds collected by David Stapleton: ('Shillong' differs in its smaller, narrower, thinner leaves, shorter stature, redder leaf sheaths and purple rings both above and below the nodes.)
+-khasianum 'Shillong' Seeds collected by David Stapleton: ('Shillong' differs in its smaller, narrower, thinner leaves, shorter stature, more red leaf sheaths and purple rings both above and below the nodes.)

 Height 2-3 m. half shadow hardy between 0/-8°C